lceames/DOMaster/README.md

 ## What is DOMaster?

-DOMMaster is a lightweight Javascript library that allows for easy HTML document traversal, manipulation, event handling, and Ajax request.
+DOMaster is a lightweight Javascript library that allows for easy HTML document traversal, manipulation, event handling, and Ajax request.

 [Demo](https://lceames.github.io/DOMaster)